jonnhao/Easy/README.md

 That is all?
 No. You in addition to performing functions you can inject values from anywhere in your code.

 This is made possible by the injection methods incorporated in Easy.
-Easy natively accepts Strings, int, Map, List, bool, double and dynamic for injection.
-Simply override any inject method on your EasyBloc.
+Easy natively accepts Strings, int, Map, List, bool, double and dynamic for in Simply override any inject method on your EasyBloc.

 Example with int: